fhildeb/lukso-node-guide/6-blockchain-clients/12-automation.md

 ## 6.12 Service Automation

-By default, the blockchain clients are not automatically starting whenever there has been a power outage on your system.
-However, this means additional manual work by logging into the node again after a power outage.
+By default, the blockchain clients are not automatically starting whenever there has been a power outage or crash on your node system.
+This means additional manual work by logging into the node again after a power outage and restarting the clients.

 As the CLI maintains all blockchain clients, we can add a script run every time on boot.
-However, managing individual services is not possible within this setup, as it requires the professional configuration of each client.
-Here, Grafana Alerts are helping out, as they will inform if a validator can not connect to the execution client anymore or if the validator is not reachable.
+However, managing or restarting individual services is not possible within this setup, as it requires the professional configuration of each client.
+Here, [Grafana Alerts](/8-notifications/01-telegram-alerts.md) are helping out, as they will inform you if singular processes can not be reached anymore.

 > **Version Disclaimer**: Automation is only possible from `LUKSO CLI Version 0.6.1` onwards.
 Make sure you have the latest version installed using the `lukso version` command.